shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Layouts_Containers/README.md

 ## Step 7: Undstanding flex and width

 * Change the "layout" property in app.js back to 'hbox' from 'card'
 * The value of the "flex" property for all the containers is set to one.
 Change the value of flex for the the middle container to 3.
+* Save the file and revisit the site [http://localhost:1841/appcamp](http://localhost:1841/appcamp/) in Google Chrome.
 Notice how the middle container doubled in size.
 <img src="flex-3.jpg" align="center" />

 * Change the size of the browser.
 Notice how the ratios of the width of each container stays the same